Profile of Professor Astrid Ensslin BA/MA PhD PGCLTHE FHEA FRSA

 My main research interests are in the field of Digital Humanities, in particular digital culture and communication.
-My current research revolves around electronic literature (esp. digital fiction) and videogames (esp. literary gaming and online gaming in higher education), but I've also looked into virtual worlds, language ideologies in the (new) media and specialised language corpora.
+My current research revolves around electronic literature (esp. digital fiction) and videogames (esp. literary gaming), but I've also looked into virtual worlds, language ideologies in the (new) media and specialised language corpora.
 I have a BA/MA (Distinction) from Tuebingen University (2002), a Postgraduate Teaching Certificate from Leeds University and a PhD (s.c.l.) from Heidelberg University (2006).
 I have previously held teaching and research positions at the Universities of Leeds and Manchester.
 In 2004, I was awarded the First Prize in the Leeds Faculty of Arts Teaching Development Prizes.
 I convene Bangor University's Digital Economies Cluster.
-In 2012, I was appointed Fellow of the RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce) and elected Committee Member and International Chapter Officer for the Digital Games Research Association.
+In 2012, I was appointed Fellow of the RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce)and elected Committee Member and International Chapter Officer for the Digital Games Research Association.

 - "Reading Digital Fiction", funded by the ARHC (approx. £240k; collaboration with Sheffield Hallam and various non-academic organisations)